adacameron/surreal-estate/README.md

 # Surreal Estate

-A property listings site where you can seearch for and add new properties.
+A property listings site where you can search for and add new properties.

 # Concepts